Siege of Oxford (1142): The siege

 Following Stephen's recovery, says the author of the anti-Angevin Gesta, the King acted like a man "awakened as out of sleep".
 He approached Oxford rapidly from the south-west; although the size of his army is unknown, he had already won a series of small but significant victories, punching a gap into the Angevin-controlled south-west.
 This won him the port town of Wareham—cutting the Angevins' line of communication with their continental heartlands—and Cirencester, as well as the castles of Rampton and Bampton.
 The capture of those two castles, in turn, cut Matilda's lines of communication between Oxford and the south-west and opened the Oxford road to Stephen on his return.
 He probably travelled via Sherborne, Castle Cary, Bath and Malmesbury, all of which were held by his supporters (and conversely, suggests Davis, avoided Salisbury, Marlborough, Devizes and Trowbridge, which were held for the Empress).

 Stephen arrived at the river bank looking over to Oxford on the evening of 26 September 1142: the city was unprepared for his arrival.
 David Crouch comments that the King "had chosen his time well": the city's and castle's previous castellan, Robert d'Oilly had died a fortnight earlier and his successor had yet to be appointed.
 Thus the only military presence in Oxford was the Empress' armed householdmen, a relatively small force of soldiers.
-They "bravely or foolishly turned out to dispute his crossing of the river", and, thinking themselves secure, taunted Stephen's army from the safety of the city's ramparts, raining them with arrow fire across the river.
+They "bravely or foolishly turned out to dispute his crossing of the river", and, thinking themselves secure, taunted Stephen's army from the safety of the city's ramparts, raining them with arrows shot across the river.
 While the Queen's army offered battle outside the city, Stephen was intent on besieging the castle without a battle, but this meant taking the city first.
 Stephen's men had to navigate a series of watercourses, what the Gesta describes as an "old, extremely deep, ford".
 They successfully crossed—at least one chronicler believed them to have swum at one point—and entered Oxford the same day by a postern gate.
 The Empress' garrison, both surprised and outnumbered, and probably panicking, beat a hasty retreat up to the castle.
 Those that were caught were either killed or kept for ransom; the city itself was looted and burned.
-Matilda was thus stranded in Oxford Castle with an even smaller force than that she had entered the city with;
+Matilda was thus stranded in Oxford Castle with an even smaller force than that she had entered the city with.